 What a Land Trust Will Not Do

 A land trust does not have the flexibility of a living trust.
 Living trusts are often much more complex, containing additional terms and provisions and holding title to property other than land.
 Living trusts are usually much more costly because of their increased scope.
 In addition, living trusts may contain various provisions dealing with estate tax minimization and other estate, gift, and property tax issues.
 However, the land trust is the perfect estate planning vehicle for the transfer of land outside of probate and is an excellent tool for most persons holding less than the estate tax unified credit amount ($3,500,000 in 2009 – ie. those who do not require estate tax planning).

 Services and Fees

 We provide full service for the drafting of land trust agreements and deeds in trust.
 We can work with you to find a suitable banking or other institution to act as trustee, such as Marquette Bank, Chicago Title, or any bank or land trustee of your choice which offers trustee services or can assist in the drafting of a “private” land trust with a non-institutional land trustee.
-Land Trust Drafting Services are provided for a flat fee of $350 for the land trust document plus $175 for each deed in trust plus any recording costs, trustee acceptance fees, the cost of a simple tract search, and any municipal transfer taxes (varies based on your city’s rules).
+Land Trust Drafting Services are provided like our other estate planning services (prices will vary depending on your situation) and usually involve some fees and costs related to drafting deeds and ancillary documents to record the deed into the trust such plus any recording costs, trustee acceptance fees, the cost of a simple tract search, and any municipal transfer taxes (varies based on your city’s rules).